Looking to learn the best humidity level to cure marijuana? You’ve come to the right place.

 Boveda 62% humidity packs: a word of warning

-Boveda packs say they provide two-way humidity control, meaning that they can reduce humidity if it is too high in addition to raising humidity was to low.
+Boveda packs say they provide two-way humidity control, meaning that they can reduce humidity if it is too high in addition to raising humidity was too low.
 But that was not the case in my experience at all.

 The buds using Boveda humidity packs cured too wet, and although the effects were very good the flavor profile and taste was inferior to buds in different jars from the same crop that didn’t use the humidity packs.
 The buds also didn’t stay lit well.
 They needed to be dried for a day or two outside of the jar before use to burn better.

 Bottom line: Boveda 62% humidity packs can be a lifesaver for buds that dry out, but if not used properly they will prevent your buds from tasting and smoking their best.
 It’s best to do a careful job with drying and curing so that you stay in the ideal humidity range so you don’t need to worry about re-humidifying your weed.
 But in a pinch they can help you correct issues to maintain the best RH for jars when curing.

 How to lower humidity: marijuana is too wet

 Marijuana that is too wet runs the risk of forming mold.
-Mold will ruin the whole jar, so you should always make the effort to monitor the humidity your buds closely.
+Mold will ruin the whole jar, so you should always make the effort to monitor the humidity of your buds closely.
 A hygrometer is cheap insurance against potentially ruining a whole jar of bud that you worked so hard to grow.

 The best way to ensure your marijuana isn’t too wet is to properly dry it before curing.
 Learn all you need to know about drying marijuana in our how to dry marjuana tutorial.